Marcelo72003/My-learning/README.md

 # My-learning

-You are wlcome to my repository to my progress in this amazing learning code
+You are welcome to my repository to my progress in this amazing learning code